 3) Don’t Want to Make a Long-Term Commitment

 Not a problem.
-Budget bot your time and resources.
+Learn to budget your time and resources.
 One minute and one dollar.
 Is that too much, or are you afraid it won’t make a difference?
 Guess what?
-It will make a difference, and you can stop at any time.
-You can be the positive change agent the world needs.
+It will make a difference.
+It is possible for you can be the positive change agent the world needs by doing a variety of small things.

 4) It Would Make Friends or Family Feel Uncomfortable